stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/ADC/ADC_LowPower/readme.txt

 Auto-delayed conversion mode and Auto-poweroff modes.

 The ADC is triggered by TIM3_TRGO which is connected to TIM3_Update Event.
-Each time the ADC is triggered, it converts the RV3 voltage (which correspond to ADC channel11), and then the ADC enter in delay mode (no Overrun detect) until the ADC data register has been read by pressing KEY button
+Each time the ADC is triggered, it converts the RV3 voltage (which corresponds to ADC channel11 and ADC channel10 respectively in STM32F051R8T6 and STM32F072VBT6 devices), and then the ADC enters in delay mode (no Overrun detect) until the ADC data register has been read by pressing KEY button or TAMPER button respectively for STM32F051R8T6 and STM32F072VBT6 devices.

-To active the Auto delay mode and also the Auto power off mode uncomment  "#define ADC_LOWPOWER ".
+The Auto delay mode and the Auto power off mode activation can be done by uncommenting the "#define ADC_LOWPOWER " in the main.c file.
-If "#define ADC_LOWPOWER" is commented the, an overrun interrupt is generated and LED1 is toggled.
-Otherwise, LED1 remain OFF.
+If "#define ADC_LOWPOWER" is commented, an overrun interrupt is generated and LED1 is toggled.
+Otherwise, LED1 remains OFF.

 @par Directory contents